Understanding The Family Leave Options for New Dads

 What your spouse needs to know

-Fifty years ago, family leave (or paternity leave) was a foreign concept.
-Why would a father need to take time off after his baby was born when new mothers stayed home?
-And don't even think about two fathers raising a child as a couple, back in the 1950's.
-Now we are seeing laws passed that support our modern times.
+50 years ago, family leave (or paternity leave) was a distant concept.
+The thought was that fathers didn't need to take time off after their children were born because new mothers stayed home.
+However, as time has passed, this thought has become outdated; now we are seeing laws passed that support our modern times.
 Here's what you need to know.

-Family Leave Isn't All About New Moms Now
+Family Leave Is Not All About New Moms

-There are many different people, other than new moms, that can benefit from family leave.
-New father's in at least three states have access to partially paid family leave and some progressive employers offer two weeks or more of fully paid family leave.
-The growing number of same-sex couples raising families and single individuals adopting means you can not assume that every child has both a mother and a father so these family leave policies will cover them, too.
-Also, some people have elderly parents they need to care for of and family leave is desperately needed to handle that responsibility.
+There are many people other than new moms that can benefit from family leave.
+New fathers in at least three states have access to partially paid family leave, and some progressive employers offer two weeks or more of fully paid family leave.
+The growing number of same-sex couples raising families and single individuals adopting means you can not assume that every child has both a mother and a father, so these family leave policies will cover them, too.
+Also, some people have elderly parents they need to care for, and family leave helps with those responsibilities.

-If you're curious if your state is working on a paid/unpaid family leave law you can check out NCSL's State Family and Medical Leave Laws.
+If you're curious about whether your state is working on a paid/unpaid family leave law, you can check out NCSL's State Family and Medical Leave Laws.

 Investigate Other Paid Leave Options

-One important consideration is whether to take family leave and maternity leave at the same time, so the new family can enjoy those precious first weeks together.
-Or perhaps you'd prefer to take as much maternity leave as possible, and only after that has expired, to take family leave.
-The plus of that arrangement is the savings on child care expenses.
+If paid family leave isn't an option, look at your accrued paid sick leave, vacation time, and personal days; you may be able to use this time off to care for your newborn.
+One important consideration is whether to take paternity leave and maternity leave at the same time, so the new family can enjoy those precious first weeks together.
+If not, you may decide to take as much maternity leave as possible and then take a paternity leave only after that has expired.
+The advantage of that arrangement is the savings on childcare expenses.

-Just as when you plan maternity leave, you must crunch the numbers with family leave to decide whether the amount of pay will work for your family.
+Just like when you plan maternity leave, you must crunch the numbers with paternity leave to decide whether the amount of pay will work for your family.
 It's important to be realistic about how much time off you can afford to take without digging your family into a financial hole.

 Your Options for Taking Unpaid Family Leave

-Again, you'll want to consider whether to take unpaid family leave right after childbirth when the new mom is most in need of support and care.
-Or whether you'll stack maternity and family leave right after each other, to maximize baby's time with a parent.
+Again, you'll want to consider whether to take unpaid family leave right after childbirth when the new mom is most in need of support and care; or whether you'll stack maternity and family leave right after each other, to maximize the child's time with a parent.
 A key factor may be whether friends or family members are available to help in the immediate postpartum stage.